liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/02-configuring-a-liferay-workspace.markdown

 If you open your workspace's `gradle.properties` file, you'll notice the `liferay.workspace.plugins.sdk.dir` property sets the Plugins SDK folder to `plugins-sdk`.
 This is where the workspace expects any Plugins SDK files to reside.
-This folder was not generated by default, so you must create it yourself.
+This folder is not generated by default, so you must create it yourself.
 In your workspace's root folder, create the `plugins-sdk` folder.
 Then copy your legacy Plugins SDK files into the `plugins-sdk` folder.